 For more information see the Oban tourism website »

-Some of the further islands are within reach for a day's trip, for example Mull and Jura.
-Iona and Staffa can be reached by day trip too, with the possibility of seeing some great wildlife while you're out on any of the ferries.
+Some of the further islands are within easy reach for a day's trip, for example Mull and Jura.
+Mull, Iona and Staffa are among the most popular "must do" visits, with the possibility of seeing some great wildlife while you're out on any of the ferries.
 Jura can be reached in the Summer by a passenger ferry from Tayvallich.

 Northwards, Glen Coe with its wonderful vistas, walks and the beautiful and remote Glen Etive are within easy reach.
 A good circular route will bring you back via Glen Orchy.
 The Argyll Coastal Route will take you on to Fort William and Ben Nevis just a little further but well within reach for a day out.
 Whilst at Fort William, the Glenfinnan Viaduct is not far for any Harry Potter fans or steam railway enthusiasts.

 Equally accessible is the old town of Inverary on Loch Fyne.
 Inverary has its magnificent castle, home to the Duke of Argyll, chiefs of the clan Campbell, and the town also boasts an historic jail, with interactive exhibits and live actors.